StarExecMiami/StarExec-ARC/README.md

 This folder contains code for the containerization of Automated Theorem Provering (ATP) systems.
-It also contains code for the deployment of these ATP containers within a containerized StarExec (in podman, or kubernetes using microk8s or Amazon EKS).
+It also contains code for the deployment of these ATP containers within a containerized StarExec (in podman, or kubernetes using MicroK8s or Amazon EKS).

-The following steps are required to get it all working
+The following explains how get it all working.

+### For all use cases:
 * Install `podman`, [as explained here](https://podman.io/docs/installation).
   - On a Mac: `brew install podman`
   - In Ubuntu `sudo apt install podman` or `snap install podman --classic`
   - Check with `podman --version`
+* Containerise your ATP systems, in the [`provers-containerised`](provers-containerised) directory.
+* Containerise StarExec, in the [`starexec-containerised`](starexec-containerised) directory.

+### To deploy StarExec in Kubernetes
 * If you will be using EKS, install kubectl:
   - On a Mac: `brew install kubectl`
   - In Ubuntu `snap install kubectl --classic`
   - Check with `kubectl version`
-* If you will be using microk8s, install microk8s:
+* If you will be using MicroK8s, install microk8s:
   - On a Mac: MicroK8s is not natively supported on macOS.
     However, you can install MicroK8s by running it inside a Multipass virtual machine.
     See [`https://microk8s.io/docs/install-macos`](https://microk8s.io/docs/install-macos).